Tasha-murdoch/ICT171-Cloud-Server-Project/Scripts/Script.md

 Checks Apache server status
 Displays disk usage information
 Displays memory usage information
-Creates a compressed backup of the WordPress files Creates a MySQL database backup
-How to Run

-Make the script executable:
+To make the script work your first must make the script executable:

 chmod +x server-maintenance.sh

-Run the script:
+The you can run the script:

 ./server-maintenance.sh
 Output

-The script produces:
+The this then produces:

 Terminal output showing system information
 Timestamped backup files
 MySQL database export files
 Future Improvements

-Future improvements may include:
+Future improvements of this script may include:

 Automatic cloud backup uploads
 Email notifications